Open Gardens

 Support St Wilfrid’s Hospice

-Our Open Gardens season, starting in April 2023, raises vital funds every year to help St Wilfrid’s Hospice continue supporting local patients and their families.
-It costs just over £18,000 a day to run all of our services here at the hospice and out in our community.
+Our Open Gardens season raises vital funds every year to help St Wilfrid’s Hospice continue supporting local patients and their families.
+It costs just over £21,000 a day to run all of our services here at the hospice and out in our community.

 Save Money

-Our Open Gardens have a suggested donation of £5 entry per garden, so you only need to visit eight of the fourteen gardens open this year to start saving!
+Our Open Gardens have a suggested donation of £5 entry per garden, so you only need to visit a few of the gardens open this year to start saving!

 Free Hot Drink

-Your card entitles you to a Free Hot Drink of your choice at each of our Gardens.
+Your card entitles you to a Free Hot Drink of your choice at each of the Gardens.

 Physical Pass